open/close all folders

 - Commander Keith used one when infiltrating Wade's secret base in the opening episode of Voltron Force.

 - Technically this is actually Mirage's full special ability in Transformers, though in practice he almost invariably ends up using it to camouflage himself into invisibility.
+He did use the disguise ability at least once, in conjunction with Windcharger's Magnetism Manipulation, to allow several non-combining Autobots to impersonate Menasor.
+It didn't hold up for long against the real deal, but it did confuse Megatron long enough for his new superweapon to blow up in his face.

 - The protagonist of Phantom 2040 makes extensive use of holographic invisibility.